 Judaism and the Psychedelic Renaissance: A Portland Gathering

-This day-long gathering will explore the resonance between psychedelic and religious experience, ancestral trauma and psychedelic therapy, Judaism’s psychedelic roots, and Oregon’s central role in the psychedelic revival.
-Bringing together some of today’s most prominent local and national voices on the intersection of psychedelic and Jewish thought.
+This day-long gathering explored the resonance between psychedelic and religious experience, ancestral trauma and psychedelic therapy, Judaism’s psychedelic roots, and Oregon’s central role in the psychedelic revival.
+We brought together some of today’s most prominent local and national voices on the intersection of psychedelic and Jewish thought.
+Click below to see videos of the main presentations.

 Jump in to the Lab!